The Patriot (2000 film): Criticism of Tavington as based on Tarleton

 After release, several British voices criticized the film for its depiction of the film's villain Tavington and defended the historical character of Banastre Tarleton.
-Ben Fenton, commenting in the Daily Telegraph, wrote:
+Ben Fenton, commenting in The Daily Telegraph, wrote:

 There is no evidence that Tarleton, called 'Bloody Ban' or 'The Butcher' in rebel pamphlets, ever broke the rules of war and certainly did not ever shoot a child in cold blood.

+(Nevertheless, Scotti found that such epithets are modern inventions, mostly by Robert Bass.)

 Although Tarleton gained the reputation among Americans as a butcher for his involvement in the Battle of Waxhaws in South Carolina, he was a hero in the City of Liverpool.
 Liverpool City Council, led by Mayor Edwin Clein, called for a public apology for what they viewed as the film's "character assassination" of Tarleton.

-What happened during the Battle of The Waxhaws, known to the Americans as the Buford Massacre or as the Waxhaw massacre, is the subject of debate.
-According to an American field surgeon named Robert Brownfield who witnessed the events, the Continental Army Col. Buford raised a white flag of surrender, "expecting the usual treatment sanctioned by civilized warfare".
+What happened during the Battle of The Waxhaws, known to some Americans as the Buford Massacre or as the Waxhaw massacre, is the subject of debate.
+Forty years after the event, Robert Brownfield, a surgeon's mate in the Continental Army at the time, was asked for his story.
+According to him Col. Buford raised a white flag of surrender, "expecting the usual treatment sanctioned by civilized warfare".
 While Buford was calling for quarter, Tarleton's horse was struck by a musket ball and fell.
 This gave the Loyalist cavalrymen the impression that the Continentals had shot at their commander while asking for mercy.
 Enraged, the Loyalist troops charged at the Virginians.
 According to Brownfield, the Loyalists attacked, carrying out "indiscriminate carnage never surpassed by the most ruthless atrocities of the most barbarous savages".
+However, Brownfield treated the wounded and did not see the battle.